 “Being an ally means treating young people as equals and using your voice to stand up for us,” Luke said.
 “If someone calls us kids or uses the wrong pronouns, correct them.”

-“I am humbled every day that I’m allowed into the personal lives of the young people I serve,” Jess said.
+“I am humbled every day that I’m allowed into the personal lives of the young people I serve,” Edin said.
 “It is awesome to see their confidence grow and to see them speak up in meetings.”

 - Respect: Be mindful of your actions and demeanor when interacting with young people.
 Pay attention when young people speak and be thoughtful about your contributions to the discussion.